Thomas-Murzyn/Thomas-Murzyn/README.md

 😁 I enjoy coding and learning new things, I'm **autodidact**.

-💻 I create websites with **React js, Redux, Next js, Typescript and Tailwind Css** in Front end and **Node js, Express and Mongo db in Back end.
-I also like to use some cool stuff like **Graphql, Materia ui etc...
+💻 I create websites with **React js, Redux, Next js, Typescript and Tailwind Css** in Front end and **Node js, Express and Mongo db in Back end**.
+I also like to use some cool stuff like **Graphql, Materia ui** etc...

 Outside the world of tech too, I love reading books of all types, watching some good movies or series and do arts martials and exercices.